PURPOSE OF THE YOUTH EXCHANGE PROGRAM?

 e) Visiting Youth Application Medical Information form.
 This may be sent at a later date since we know it could take awhile to get a doctor’s appointment.

 3) All forms must be signed by hand and can be either mailed or scanned and sent to your Youth Exchange Chairperson.
-If you do not know your Lions Youth Exchange Chairperson, you can email Lion Terri Komatsu at:
+If you do not know who your Lions Youth Exchange Chairperson is, you can email MD-4 YEP General Chairman, Lion Dr. Jun Valera at:

-4) Filing deadline will depend upon your country of choice’s application deadline date.
-A deposit of $500 must accompany the application forms.
-Other than Japan we only have two openings per country.
-If you wish a particular country you must get your application and deposit in ASAP.
-Balance will be due April 30.
+4) Other than Japan we only have two openings per country.
+If you wish a particular country you must get your application and filing fee in ASAP.
 We will take applications as long as there are openings and with the approval of the Youth Exchange Chairman of the country with which you wish to exchange.

 The program is a 3 week home stay during the summer.
-All departures are usually at the end of June or beginning of July depending on the requests of the different European Youth Exchange Chairmen.
-We accept students from all over the United States who wish to participate in our program.
+All departures are usually at the end of June or beginning of July depending on the requests of the different European Youth Exchange Chairmen

 As soon as you find out that you are accepted into our Program you must apply for a passport if you do not have a current one.
-Our Youth Exchange travel agent cannot print your ticket until we have the picture page of your passport.
-If you have a passport it must be valid for 6 months after you return home.
+If you already have a passport it must be valid for 6 months after you return home.

 Try to learn a little about who and what the Lions are and what their mission is.
 Learn a few words of greetings in the language of the country you are visiting.
 Most everyone in the European countries and many people in Japan speak English.
 However, when they see that someone has tried to learn a few words in their native tongue, it makes a very positive impression on you and your family.
 Knowing your own country’s history is a bonus as many people around the world are very knowledgeable about our country.